-Special Trout Waters (STW) are managed to enhance the unique angling opportunities available in New Mexico.
+Special Trout Waters (STWs) are managed to enhance the unique angling opportunities available in New Mexico.
 Regulations vary for STWs - some are managed to produce trophy-size trout, some to improve conservation of native trout, and others to enhance the overall trout population structure and density.
 Regulations are tailored to each water and may include reduced bag limits, catch-and-release for native Gila trout and Rio Grande cutthroat trout or increased harvest for nonnative fish species.
 Many STWs require artificial flies and lures with a single, barbless hook.
 Anglers must never disturb rocks, plants, or sediment to attract fish.
 Chumming and baitfish use are not allowed in any Special Trout Water.
 By following these regulations anglers help to conserve healthy fisheries in New Mexico and promote high-quality fishing experiences for everyone.

-Designations of Special Trout Waters
+Designations of Special Trout Waters (STW)

-Keeping New Mexico TrueTM, the New Mexico Department of Game and Fish has established three designations for Special Trout Waters: Red Chile Water, Green Chile Water and Xmas Chile Water.
-Each designation is easy to remember, and signs with new symbols are posted at STWs with bag limits and tackle restrictions provided.
+The New Mexico Department of Game and Fish has established three designations for Special Trout Waters: Red Chile Water, Green Chile Water and Xmas Chile Water.
+Each designation is easy to remember, and signs with symbols are posted at STWs with bag limits and tackle restrictions.